Choosing the right garage shelving is a little more complicated than going to your local Costco store and buying whatever is on sale.

 - How do you mount garage shelving?
 Depending on the type of shelving you choose, you’ll have to either have to buy your own brackets or use the ones provided with the kit.
 Overhead and wall-mounted solutions have brackets that come with them.
 Floor shelving can be secured with cement screws.

 - How much weight can a garage storage system hold?
-Shelfology estimates that wall-mounted shelves can hold up to 300 pounds, in most cases.
-High-end overhead shelves can hold between 600 to 1,000 pounds, whereas Hunker shows us that traditional shelves usually hold between 100 to 250 pounds.
+Most wall-mounted shelves can hold up to 300 pounds.
+High-end overhead shelves can hold between 600 to 1,000 pounds, whereas traditional shelves usually hold between 100 to 250 pounds.

 - What type of shelving should you get?
 Overhead storage racks are good for decluttering, wall-mounted racks keep items off of the floor, and traditional shelving offers the most spaciousness out of the three options.
 For further details, refer to the intro of the guide to assist your decision-making process.